cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 I'm a software engineer at heart.
 As such, a big chunk of my world revolves around solving problems with code.
 Lately, though, I've found myself avoiding writing code (and everything else with a text format).
-Writing is one of the most gratifying activities for me (once the written piece is done), so what's happening?
+But writing is one of the most gratifying activities for me (once the written piece is done, of course).
+So what has changed?
-I've even lost interest in looking at ~~poorly written~~ documentation.
+I've even lost interest in looking at ~~poorly written~~ API documentation.
 Books, articles, and even tweets are starting to be perceived as too large for me now.
-Googling and reading StackOverflow Q&A threads is becoming less appealing than what they used to be.
+Googling and reading Q&A threads in StackOverflow is becoming less appealing than what they used to be.
-So, something has changed, and it's not just the usual slump.
+Definitely something is happening, and it's not just the usual slump.
 But at the same time, it looks like my ~~laziness~~ efficiency has increased considerably.
-Contradiction?
+Contradictory?
-After giving it some thought, I understood what's going on: I'm transitioning into a prompter!
+After giving it some thought, I understood what's going on: I'm **transitioning into a prompte**r!
 Let me tell you what it is about.

 <figure class="jb_picture">